rpnugroho/rpnugroho.github.io/projects/payment-matching-ndsc.md

 date: 2020-10-10
 labels:
   - Competition
-summary: Solution for “NDSC payment matching” using recordlinkage library.
+summary: Solution for NDSC - Payment Matching using recordlinkage library.
 This solution got 27th place in private leaderboard.
 ---